Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

 ## Deployment & Setup

-1. Download the script from GitHub.
+1. Download the script and Lambda layer from GitHub.
 2. Create a ZIP file with `lambda_function.py` at the root.
 3. Create an AWS Lambda function using Python 3.12.
 4. Upload the ZIP file to the Lambda function.
+5. Add the `lambda_layer.zip` as a Lambda layer:
+   - Go to Lambda > Layers > Create layer
+   - Upload `lambda_layer.zip`
+   - Select compatible runtimes (Python 3.8-3.12)
+   - Attach the layer to your Lambda function
-5. Set the function's handler to `lambda_function.lambda_handler`.
+6. Set the function's handler to `lambda_function.lambda_handler`.
-6. Increase the Lambda function timeout to 5 minutes.
+7. Increase the Lambda function timeout to 5 minutes.
-7. Set the Lambda function memory to at least 256 MB.
+8. Set the Lambda function memory to at least 256 MB.
-8. Set up an S3 event trigger for new `.json.gz` file uploads.
+9. Set up an S3 event trigger for new `.json.gz` file uploads.
+10. If using encryption, set the `ENCRYPTION_PASSWORD` environment variable.

 ## Usage